flyteorg/flyte/rsts/deployment/plugin_setup/webapi/athena.rst

 Athena Plugin Setup
 ---------------------

-This guide gives an overview of how to set up the Athena in your Flyte deployment.
+This guide gives an overview of how to set up the Athena in your AWS Flyte deployment.

 1. Create a file named ``values-athena.yaml`` and add the following config to it: